kanishka-linux/inquisitive/README.md

 $ (venv) git clone https://github.com/kanishka-linux/inquisitive.git
 $ (venv) cd inquisitive
 $ (venv) pip install -e .
-$ (venv) inquisitive-start (It will start both BE and FE.
-Starting BE may take some time on the first run)
 ```

-*In case one wants to run backend and FE separately on separate terminals* - This is the preferred approach
+*Run backend and FE separately on separate terminals* - This is the preferred approach

 ```
 Make sure you are in the same project directory and venv is activated on both the terminals